 This information is provided for general informational purposes.
-Information contained in this communication is not intended to replace professional medical advice, diagnosis or treatment.
+Information in this communication is not intended to replace professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified healthcare provider regarding your healthcare needs.
 Never disregard professional medical advice or delay seeking medical advice because of something you have read in this informational piece.
 Always check your benefits for coverage information and limitations.
+Blue Cross and Blue Shield of Alabama is an independent licensee of the Blue Cross and Blue Shield Association.

 For more information about the COVID-19 vaccine and its availability in your area, contact your physician's office or local pharmacy.
 Additional COVID-19 topics and how the pandemic could affect you and your family can be found at www.cdc.gov/COVID19